History Banner Image

 May 19, 1997, was moving day for the Library, 104 years and one day after the building’s dedication.
 The former Davis Library at the old Fort Devens became a temporary home to the majority of the collection, with a satellite location at Legion Hall as a local community access point.
 Despite being split between two locations, library usage remained high.

 The newly renovated and expanded Groton Public Library opened on March 6, 1999.
-A Library website and an art gallery debuted in October of that year.
+A new website and art gallery debuted in October of that year.
 The additions and renovations resulted in a new 17,140 square foot library building, whereas only 4,000 square feet had previously been available for public use.
 The addition complemented the original design, and façade and much of the woodwork of the old building was retained.

 • Into the 21st Century

-The Groton Public Library has been an important part of the community for more than 150 years.
+The Groton Public Library has been an important part of the community for 170 years.
 We are fortunate to live in a community that recognizes a good public library is a priceless asset to all.
 The Library is committed to remaining on the cutting edge of advancing technology and the acquisition of new and interesting material.
 The Groton Public Library continues to uphold the motto inscribed over its doors―“Open to All” ―and will remain a center for community activity in the years and decades to come.